Brandon Shell: Seattle Seahawks

 On March 24, 2020, Shell signed a two-year, $11 million contract with the Seattle Seahawks.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated three days later.

 In the 2021 season, Shell started 10 games for the Seahawks before being placed on injured reserve with a shoulder injury.

 Miami Dolphins

 On September 19, 2022, Shell signed with the practice squad of the Miami Dolphins.
 He was elevated for Week 6 and started at right tackle.
 He was signed to the active roster on October 22.

+Buffalo Bills

+On June 1, 2023, Shell signed with the Buffalo Bills.
+He announced his retirement from the NFL on August 15, 2023.